kieranhm/final_project/README.md

 - GitHub.
 Because we want to share our gift to the world (no we're not making this server proprietary... okay, I guess I could make a couple of plugins and we can make shit tons of money off of it)

+- Your AWS credentials to connect to AWS.

+- An SSH public and private key.
+This will make your connection secure.

 ## Provisoning the Infrastructure

 The first thing we're going to want to do is provision the infrastructure.
 Luckily, it's as simple as a terraform script.
 We're going to want to create the script `main.tf`